ianmasila/bookexchange/bookexchangeserver/README.md

 To run _bookExchange_ locally, follow the following instructions:

 1. Open a terminal in the project's directory, `bookexchangeserver`, and run `npm start` to launch the server.
 2. Ensure you have a local `postgres` database running, configured to the following database url: `postgres://postgres:postgres@localhost:5432/bookexchange-db`.
 Note that the database url follows the following format, `postgres://YourUsername:YourPassword@localhost:YourPortNumber/YourDatabaseName`, so ensure that you create your database to match the database url above.
 Follow the instructions here to install postgresql, create a local database server, and generate a prisma client to connect the server to the database.
 Please follow the directions in this post: <https://medium.com/@codethematrix/integrating-prisma-orm-with-postgresql-and-express-3f7b726cecec>.
+Remember to add a `.env` file with the database url in the root directory.
 3. Open a browser window and access _bookExchange_ at <http://localhost:8080/api/v1> or open a terminal to curl the server's endpoints.
 I recommend using `Thunder Client`, a lightweight Rest API client for VS Code to make curling easier.
 Use query bodies for your requests, following the routes in the routes folder of the server.
 See the user journey for a walkthrough.

 ### User journey